01202 763697

 Care and guidance

 We recognise that every child has their own needs.
 These are met by forming close relationships between staff, children and their families.
-By working together, the team support early development and learning, nurturing students’ confidence and communication skills.
+By working together, the team support early development and learning, nurturing children’s confidence and communication skills.

-EYFS and Our Curriculum
+EYFS and our curriculum

-For more information on the EYFS visit the government website
+For more information on the EYFS, visit the government website

-Integrating Therapies
+Integrating therapies

 Each child has their own named therapist who works together with families and staff to provide a high standard of support.